 Physical Address Extension (PAE), also known as Page Address Extension, is a memory management feature for the IE-32 (i386) architecture introduced with Pentium Pro processors.

 Page Address Extension defines a three-level page table hierarchy with 64-bit table entries instead of 32.
 This allows CPUs with PAE to access a physical address space larger than 4 GB.

 The PAE extension allows a maximum of 64 GB of physical memory that the CPU (not a process) can address.
 While PAE is not compiled into the kernel, the OS can address a maximum of 4 GB of RAM.
 If you are in a similar situation and wish to get kernel with PAE support, run the following command from the terminal –

 yum install kernel-PAE

-Once your VM comes up after reboot fire free-m command to check whether it addresses the physical memory more than 3 GB or not.
+Once your VM comes up after reboot, run the free-m command to check whether it addresses the physical memory of more than 3 GB or not.